 You must pay the amount of taxes due on the portion of the taxable value not in dispute, the amount of taxes due on the property under the order from which the appeal is taken or the amount of taxes due in the previous year.

 More Information

-You can get more information by contacting your appraisal district at

-(insert appraisal district name, address, telephone number).
+You can get more information by contacting your CAD at (insert CAD name, address, telephone number).